 Note: Large doses can cause abdominal discomfort, diarrhea, and even miscarriage in pregnant women.

 Common Names: Andropogon citratus, Andropogon flexuosus, Ceylon Citronella Grass, Citronnelle de Ceylan, Citronnelle de Java, Citronnelle de Madagascar, Cymbopogon nardis, Fever Grass, Herbe Citron, Hierba de Limón, Jonc Odorant, Verveine Indienne

-Lemongrass is a perennial grass of the grass family, a culinary herb in Asian cuisines and medicinal herb in India.
-People cultivate the herb because of its lemon-like aroma and therapeutic properties.
-It grows well in the summer season with a red base stem and a height of up to ten feet.
+Lemongrass is a perennial grass of the grass family, a culinary herb in Asian cuisines, and a medicinal herb in India.
+People cultivate these medicinal plants because of their lemon-like aroma and therapeutic properties.
 The grass genus is a common ingredient in many deodorants, soaps, tea, and cosmetics.